Sarah’s (real name redacted for privacy) mother fell on a Tuesday afternoon.

 Facilities can provide essential services, but relying solely on institutions often leaves families with guilt, fear, and impossible decisions.

-Many adult children know their parent needs care they cannot provide, yet they also know facility staffing and quality vary widely.
+Many adult children know their parent needs care they cannot provide, yet they also know facility staffing ratios are often inadequate, turnover is high, and quality varies widely.

 A System Without Infrastructure